menandmice/micetro_docs/guides/user-manual/api_auth.rst

 The authorization header authentication method is only available for JSON-RPC and REST APIs, and only if using M&M Web Services as an endpoint (i.e. the URL is <server>/mmws/api or <server>/mmws/json)

 .. note::
-  Remember to configure HTTPS for the mmws site for this authentication method.
+  Remember to configure HTTPS for the mmws site for this authentication method since the username and password can easily be extracted for anyone listening in on the communication.

 Negotiate Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^